 Research has shown that sleep problems are epidemic.
-However, there is exciting research on Cognitive Behavioral Therapy of Insomnia (also known as CBT-I or CBTI) showing that CBT-I is effective for both sleep problems and for the treatment and prevention of depression.
+However, there is exciting research on Cognitive Behavioral Therapy for Insomnia (also known as CBT-I) showing that CBT-I is effective for both sleep problems and for the treatment and prevention of depression.
 What, then, is CBT-I?
 Cognitive Behavioral Therapy of Insomnia (CBT-I) is a structured program to help you challenge and replace thoughts and behaviors that cause or contribute to insomnia.
 The cognitive part of the treatment focuses on identifying and challenging thoughts and beliefs that tend to keep you in an agitated or frustrated state when trying to sleep.
 The behavioral part focuses on eliminating behaviors that worsen sleep and replacing these problematic behaviors with habits that facilitate and promote sleep.

 CBT-I: 7 Steps to More Effective Sleep

 CBT-I, as practiced here at the CBT Center of Southern California, consists of the following features:

 1. Assessment: We conduct an insomnia interview with you to get an in-depth picture of your sleep problems.
 We also have you fill out a 2-week sleep diary that helps us understand the type of insomnia you have and the details of your experience.

 2. Education: We talk to you about your sleep problems and educate you about what helps and hinders effective sleep.

 3. Cognitive therapy: This phase of treatment helps you identify and challenge thoughts and beliefs that make you less likely to be able to sleep or, once awake, to keep you from quickly returning to sleep.